jamesdean268/Kitchen-Chaos-Unity-Game/README.md

 ## Conclusion

 Kitchen Chaos is a fun and addictive cooking game.
-The simple gameplay and cute graphics make it a great game for people of all ages.
+The simple gameplay and graphics make it a great game for people of all ages.

 ## Acknowledgements
 Game developed following this course on youtube by CodeMonkey: [Tutorial](https://www.youtube.com/watch?v=AmGSEH7QcDg)